Netherlands East Indies

 From a set of 9:

-Goods waggon at bauxite Michelne in Moengo;
+Goods waggon at bauxite mine in Mungo;

-Michelne truck at a gold Michelne in Lore;
+Mine truck at a gold mine;

 Steam sugar-cane train.